HugoGuillen/postsurgicalinfections/README.md

 ## Repository Structure

 - **/data**: Contains the pre-trained machine learning models used in the study.
-- **/code**: Includes executable scripts for interacting with the model.
+- **/nb_predictor.ipynb**: Jupyter notebook for performing the classification and SHAP Radar.

 ## Getting Started